bnielsen1965/menube/README.md

 The currently active menu branch is returned by the getActiveMenu() method.
 The branch is an array of menu items and can be used to display menu item labels in the user interface.

+If the optional displayLines setting was used when creating the menube instance then the getActiveMenu() method will return a trimmed menu if the branch is too long to fit within the specified number of display lines.

+### getActiveBranch()
+If the displayLines setting is used but the application needs the non-trimmed menu branch then the getActiveBranch() method can be used to retrieve the complete menu branch that is currently active.

 ### getCurrentSelect()